Bread Baking: Introduction

 - The type(s) of flour, (you don't have to limit yourself to just one)

-- the moisture level, (which comes down to the accuracy of the recipe and measurements of the ingredients),
+- the moisture level, (which comes down to the recipe and accuracy of your measurements of the ingredients),

 - the temperature of ingredients at every stage of the process,